dotnet/docs/docs/azure/sdk/scaling-aspnetcore-apps.md

 1. Make sure the newly created registry is selected, and then select **Finish**.
 1. Select the **Publish** button in the upper right corner of the publishing summary.
 Visual Studio will begin deploying the app, which may take a few moments to complete.

 When the deployment finishes, Visual Studio will launch the browser and open to your application.

-However, you should see an error page at this point.
-Although our app is running in Azure, the required services are not connected yet, so you'll do that next.
+However, when you try to search for a repository, an error will occur.
+You can use the browser tools to confirm that an error related to data protection occurred.
+Although our app is running in Azure, the required services to fix this issue are not connected yet, so you'll do that next.

 ## 5) Connect the Azure Services